 Description of Compliance Criteria Yes / No i.
 Compliance with the Conditions of this Tender Tenderers are to provide acknowledgment that your organisation has submitted in accordance with the Conditions of Tender including completion of the Offer Form and provision of your pricing submitted in the format required by the Principal.
 Yes / No o o ii.
-Compliance with the Conditions of Contract Tenderers are required to indicate their agreement to comply with the Yes / No Contractual Conditions of this Request for Tender as provided in Part 3- General 0 0 Conditions and Special Conditions of Contract. iii.
+Compliance with the Conditions of Contract Tenderers are required to indicate their agreement to comply with the Yes / No Contractual Conditions of this Request for Tender as provided in Part 3- General Conditions and Special Conditions of Contract.
+0 0 iii.
 Specification Yes / No Compliance with the Specification contained in the Request.
 0 0 iv.
-Occupational Health and Safety Compliance with OHS requirement, Complete Section 4.4 - Contractor's Yes / No Occupational Safety and Health Management System Questionnaire.
-0 0 v.
-Attendance at Mandatory Tender Briefing or Site Inspection Yes / No 0 0 VI) Have you completed and submitted the Price Schedule in the included Excel Yes / No file plus inserted the tables into the PDF version of your response (Section 6.14.1) 0 0 The Respondent confirms that neither it nor officers, employees, or agents: (a) (a)has been convicted of any modern slavery offence as outlined in Divisions 270 and 271 of the Criminal Code Act 1995 (Cth), or is in breach of the Modern Slavery Act 2018 (Cth) (together, Modern Slavery Laws), including but not limited to slavery, servitude, forced labour, trafficking in persons (including orphanage trafficking of children, forced marriage, child labour, debt bondage and other slavery-like practices (Modern Slavery); (b) having made reasonable enquiries, and to the best of its knowledge, has been or is the subject of any investigation, inquiry, or enforcement proceedings by any governmental, administrative, or regulatory body regarding any offence or alleged offence, or breach or alleged breach, of or in connection with any Modern Slavery Laws; or (c) is aware of any circumstances within the Tenderer's supply chain that could give rise to an investigation, inquiry, or enforcement proceedings by any governmental, administrative, or regulatory body regarding any offence or alleged offence, or breach or alleged breach, of or in connection with any Modern Slavery Laws.

-The following are mandatory criteria for contractors:

-a.
-Submission of OSH Management Policy and Plan, JSA's and Safe Work Method Statements etc.
+Occupational Health and Safety Compliance with OHS requirement, Complete Section 4.4 - Contractor's Occupational Safety and Health Management System Questionnaire.
+Yes / No o o v.
+Attendance at Mandatory Tender Briefing or Site Inspection Yes / No o o vi.
+Have you completed and submitted the Price Schedule in the included Excel file plus inserted the tables into the PDF version of your response (Section 6.14.1) Yes / No o o The Respondent confirms that neither it nor officers, employees, or agents: a. has been convicted of any modern slavery offence as outlined in Divisions

+- 270 and 271 of the Criminal Code Act 1995 (Cth), or is in breach of the Modern Slavery Act 2018 (Cth) (together, Modern Slavery Laws), including but not limited to slavery, servitude, forced labour, trafficking in persons (including orphanage trafficking of children, forced marriage, child labour, debt bondage and other slavery-like practices (Modern Slavery); b. having made reasonable enquiries, and to the best of its knowledge, has been or is the subject of any investigation, inquiry, or enforcement proceedings by any governmental, administrative, or regulatory body regarding any offence or alleged offence, or breach or alleged breach, of or in connection with any Modern Slavery Laws; or c. is aware of any circumstances within the Tenderer's supply chain that could give rise to an investigation, inquiry, or enforcement proceedings by any governmental, administrative, or regulatory body regarding any offence or alleged offence, or breach or alleged breach, of or in connection with any Modern Slavery Laws.
+The following are mandatory criteria for contractors: a.
+Submission of OSH Management Policy and Plan, JSA's and Safe Work Yes / No Method Statements etc. 0 О b.
+Compliance to critical technical requirements. - vii.
+Completion of Pricing Schedule c.
+Attendance at Mandatory Tender/Site Briefing.